-A final open house (#3) was conducted on November 5th of 2014 to review the final recommendations of the plan and obtain feedback from both the Board of Directors and stakeholders.
+Open house #3 was conducted on November 5th of 2014 to review the final recommendations of the plan and obtain feedback from both the Board of Directors and stakeholders.
 The team provided detailed information with boards and a presentation detailing the project process that ultimately led to the final recommendations.
 The team received key points of feedback on the recommendations from stakeholders, including: